'I can't describe it!' - NI's MacCombe wins silver

 Northern Ireland Para-triathlete Chloe MacCombe says "words can't describe" her elation after claiming a sensational silver in the Women's PTVI alongside guide Catherine Sands at the Commonwealth Games.

-Claudy's MacCombe produced a blistering run in the final leg to overtake Canada's Jessica Tuomela, finishing with a time of 1:14.39.
+Claudy's MacCombe produced a blistering run in the final leg to overtake Canada's Jessica Tuomela, finishing in one hour 14 minutes 39 seconds.

 "I just listened to Catherine and really focused despite the noise of the crowds, it was really good and Catherine was excellent as always."